 The Essence of Drug Withdrawal Treatment

-Unfortunately, treatment has become an industry; primarily concerned with the bottom line as opposed to the well-being of the client.
+Unfortunately, treatment has become an industry, primarily concerned with the bottom line as opposed to the well-being of the client.
 Efficiency has become so pervasive that the integrity of the treatment process has degenerated.
 Today, more often than not, the treatment process is preoccupied with streamlining its protocols.
-It operates under generalized assumptions that have less to do with ensuring the client receives dignified care, as it does maintaining census.
+It operates under generalized assumptions that have less to do with ensuring the client receives dignified care, as it does maintain census.
 With regards to the medical component of treatment, addiction is not the same as, say, high cholesterol, where treatment measures are standardized and adhere to a set of interventions that apply effectively to both elderly Caucasians as well as young African Americans.

 If you see the signs of drug withdrawal in yourself or a loved one, help is within your reach.
-Simply call Authentic Recovery Center at 866-256-0051 to find out more about how we can guide you toward recovery.
+Simply call Authentic Recovery Center at [Direct] to find out more about how we can guide you toward recovery.